ruiyangge/multiscanner_SBM/README.md

 ![image](resources/flowchart.jpg)

 ## Citation
-If you use the simulation code, please cite:"Comparison of Two Source-based Morphometry Analysis Strategies for Multi-Centre Studies: A Simulation Study, Ruiyang Ge, Shiqing Ding, Tyler Keeling, Sophia Frangoua, Fidel Vila-Rodriguez, In preparation".
+If you use the simulation code, please cite:"SS-Detect: Development and Validation of a New Strategy for Source-Based Morphometry in Multi-Scanner Studies (https://www.biorxiv.org/content/10.1101/2020.09.03.282236v1)".

 ## Application